-Click here re Zechariah's curse over these abusive systems, portrayed as a woman (wickedness) flown by two other women into Shinar — land of the two rivers.
+Zechariah 5:1-11 is Zechariah's vision of the curse over these abusive systems, and a vision portrayed as a woman (wickedness) flown by two other women into Shinar — land of the two rivers.

 Click here for a historic account of Croesus, King of Lydia, brother of Cyrus's maternal grandmother Aryenis through her daughter Mandane.
 Croesus is credited with issuing the first coins.
 He is reputed to have become a counsellor of Cyrus, taken by him into Babylon (in Shinar) where Croesus's brother-in-law Astyages was then reigning.

 Click here for further background, commencing with the reign of Cyrus in 453 BC.

 Now some years later at the time of this prophecy by Zechariah, Cyrus's daughter Atossa, a lady reputed to be of great noble influence, marries Darius, a member of Cyrus's court.
 He becomes king and establishes a universal coinage.
 Gold daric coins each containing 8 grams of gold, replace the 16.8 gram shekel bars of Babylon, and are worth 20 silver siglos coins, each containing 5.6 grams (⅓ of a shekel, seven-tenths of a daric), replacing their silver shekel bars.
 A value ratio, gold to silver, of 14 to one.

 In Rome, the silver den-arius initially equalled 10 assarius (where an assarius was equal to one 12 ounce pound of bronze).